Satisfactory Progress and Departmental Guidelines

 With the approval the student’s thesis committee and that of the DGS, a student may schedule his/her final thesis defense if Satisfactory Progress is achieved in the student’s Course of Study.

 All students must, in consultation and with the approval of their main advisor, have a PhD Committee formed no less than three months before their defense date.
 Committees consist of no less than three members and may include Faculty from other Universities or experts from institutions such as the IMF and World Bank.
+See the graduate bulletin (pdf here) for detailed rules on the committee membership.
 The Director of Graduate Studies must be informed of the Committee membership.

 All students must circulate a final draft of their dissertation to the members of their Committee at least one month before their defense date.
 The Director of Graduate Studies must be informed that such circulation has taken place.